adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter2/concepts.md

 5. Finally, the resource mints a new resource token that it returns to the client.

 Client-flow authentication uses an IdP provided SDK to integrate a more native feel to the authentication flow.
-The actual flow happens on the client, communicating only with the IdP.
+The actual flow happens on the client, communicating only with the identity provider.
+It is used is most cases:

+* You want a more integrated experience for your users.
+* You want the most native feel to your authentication flow.
+* You are developing a single-page web application.

+A client-flow feels similar to the server-flow, but using a native SDK instead of a web view.

-1. The client uses the IdP SDK to communicate with the identity provider.
+1. The client uses the identity provider SDK to communicate with the identity provider.
 2. The identity provider authenticates the user, returning an identity provider token.
 3. The client presents the identity provider token to the resource.
 4. The resource validates the identity provider token with the identity provider.